 We will notify the community of any changes via the Spirit & Place newsletter and this website.

 Click here to register for the upcoming dialogues.

 Click here to sign-up for Spirit and Place newsletter to stay up-to-date on events associated with Powerful Conversations on Race.

 The Polis Center

 Interested in tackling these issues around race, but don't know where to start?

 Click here for a comprehensive list of resources concerning racial equity, justice and healing developed by the W.K.
 Kellog Foundation.

-*The program is funded by Indiana Humanities in cooperation with the National Endowment for the Humanities' "Legacy of Race and Ethnicity initiative,” and The Indianapolis Foundation, a CICF affiliate.
-Project partners include Child Advocates and IU School of Liberal Arts at IUPUI.
-“Powerful Conversation on Race” is endorsed by the Race and Cultural Relations Leadership Network of the Greater Indianapolis Progress Committee and the Office of the Mayor, City of Indianapolis.
+Spirit & Place is a community initiative of the IU School of Liberal Arts at IUPUI.
+Powerful Conversations on Race series began with core funding from Indiana Humanities with support from the National Endowment for the Humanities' "Legacy of Race and Ethnicity Initiative" in 2017, plus additional support from The Indianapolis Foundation, a CICF affiliate, Saint Paul's Episcopal Church as well as our foundational project partners: MLK Center, Duos Indy, and the IU School of Liberal Arts at IUPUI.
+This series is endorsed by the Race and Cultural Relations Leadership Network of the Greater Indianapolis Progress Committee and the Office of the Mayor, City of Indianapolis.

 © 2021 by Race Dialogues.
 Proudly created with Wix.com